Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 #nullable disable
 ```

-If you want to have a look at the generated code yourself, you should add following to the `.csproj` which contains the container:
+If you want to look at the generated code yourself, you should add the following to the `.csproj` that contains the container:

 ```xml
 <EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>
 <CompilerGeneratedFilesOutputPath>$(BaseIntermediateOutputPath)\GeneratedFiles</CompilerGeneratedFilesOutputPath>
 ```

-Then a copy of the generated code will be put into `obj\GeneratedFiles\…`.
-Strongly recommended to have a look into the generated code, if you are interested in learning how DIE works.
+Then a copy of the generated code is placed in `obj\GeneratedFiles\…`.
+It is highly recommended to take a look at the generated code if you are interested in learning how DIE works.

-The generated code for this example doesn't look like much for this small example.
-However, first of all you need to consider that all of this is boilerplate code, which becomes tedious to write quickly.
-Instead with DIE only little configuration is required to be written.
-And second, as your projects grow it'll become more and more of a burden to keep a pure DI container maintained yourself.
-While a DIE-container can be configured to almost seamlessly adjust to your continues changes with the help of convenience functions.
+The generated code doesn't look like much for this small example.
+However, you have to keep in mind that this is boilerplate code, which can be tedious to write quickly.
+Instead, with DIE, there is very little configuration that needs to be written.
+And second, as your projects grow, it's going to become increasingly burdensome to maintain a pure DIE container yourself.
+A DIE container, on the other hand, can be configured to adapt almost seamlessly to your ongoing changes using convenience features.